jamisoncrawford/Syracuse-Poverty-Index/CodeBook.md

 ### Raw Data

 The [Central New York Community Foundation](https://cnycf.org/) (CNYCF) does not yet have full permission to host certain raw data comprising the *Syracuse Poverty Index*.
-The redacted table, `index_v7.1_redact.csv`, only contains data converted into percentages.
+The redacted table, `index_v7.1_redact.csv`, only contains data converted into scores.

 ### Missing Values